eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 as well as on the information registered and published in the PID Provider Trusted List or Attestation Provider Trusted List, can be found in [Topic 31](./annexes/annex-2/annex-2-high-level-requirements.md#a2331-topic-31---pid-provider-wallet-provider-attestation-provider-and-access-certificate-authority-notification-and-publication).

-#### 6.3.3 PID Provider's or Attestation Provider's registration suspension or cancellation
+#### 6.3.3 PID Provider or Attestation Provider suspension or cancellation

 Under specific conditions, a Registrar may decide to suspend or cancel registration of a PID Provider or Attestation Provider.
 The conditions for